UpTheShipCreek/Project2023/Assignment_2/algorithm_comparisons.md

 ### L, The number of Hashtables
 We knew that L is the variable that has the most impact, both in approximation and in time.
 A large L value essentially simulates an exhaustive search by creating so many hashtables that for every point, they include all possible neighbors.
-Thus passing through every hashtable which result in calculating every distance from every point to another.
+Thus passing through every hashtable results in calculating every distance from every point to another.

 Again we performed the test for L keeping the values which seemed optimal to us in the first assignment, that is: